uodeeb/Egyptourism-app/README.md

 ## User Instruction

-* To use the app you can search from the cities list using English and Arabic, clicking the find button will initiate a search for restaurants and coffeeshops found in this city.
+* To use the app you can search from the cities list using English and Arabic, clicking the find button will initiate a search for restaurants and coffee shops found in this city.

-## Dependacies
+## Dependancies

-* The project uses these dependacies and packages
+* The project uses these dependancies and packages

     - [Google Maps API](https://developers.google.com/maps/documentation)